resheku/my-awesome/README.md

 - [pmd/pmd](https://github.com/pmd/pmd) - An extensible multilanguage static code analyzer.
 - [sqlancer/sqlancer](https://github.com/sqlancer/sqlancer) - Automated testing to find logic bugs in database systems
 - [webanno/webanno](https://github.com/webanno/webanno) - 🆕 Work continues on INCEpTION 👉 https://github.com/inception-project/inception 👈 -- ⚠️ The official WebAnno repository has reached the end of the line. -- 🚀 To migrate, export your annotation projects from WebAnno, then import them into INCEpTION and just work on.
-- [zaproxy/zaproxy](https://github.com/zaproxy/zaproxy) - The OWASP ZAP core project
+- [zaproxy/zaproxy](https://github.com/zaproxy/zaproxy) - The ZAP core project

 ## JavaScript